-This lesson is terrific because the act of composition is reflected through both traditional and non-traditional text.
-Students must be able to identify and develop a beginning, middle and end to the story and communicate these three parts distinctively.
+This lesson is terrific because the act of composition is reflected in both traditional and non-traditional text.
+Students must be able to identify and develop a beginning, middle, and end of the story and communicate these three parts distinctively.
 Additionally, they use the original piece from Saint-Saens as a way to discover how composers utilize instruments and sound effects to highlight characters and moments in a selection.
 For older students, this could even be extended to represent allegories and personification.

 While you could use this lesson during Halloween, it doesn’t have to be limited to just that date.
 This story is about life and death, good and evil, and I have used it successfully any time that the weather turns colder.
-The poem that the music is based upon by Henri Cazalis actually says that the “winter wind blows”, so I’ve used this all the way through January with students and it has still been appropriate.
+The poem that the music is based upon by Henri Cazalis, a French physician who was a symbolist poet and considered a man of letters, who actually says that the “winter wind blows”, so I’ve used this all the way through January with students and it has still been appropriate.